 Here are some highlights to note down so that when you visit here you can spot them and click a few pictures.
-And if you are a bird watcher then also you have a long list of amazing bird species, some of which are rare to find anywhere.
+And if you are a bird watcher then also you have a long list of amazing bird species, some of which are not to be found anywhere.

 List of Animals and Mammals in Ladakh (Wildlife in Ladakh)

 Needless to say, Snow Leopards are one of the most exclusive species of animals found in the upper regions of the Himalayas and Ladakh.
 After being an endangered species, the snow leopard project launched by the Indian government has given them a lot of support.

 As a result, they are quite good in number now.
 A lot of people go to the Hemis National Park to spot this rare species of wild cats.

 Actually, there are two species of Marmot that are found in the Himalayas.
 This is one of the two species that are found in the Himalayan Range.
 Trekkers often come across this animal while trekking at an altitude between 4000m and 5000m.